sahussain/Udacity-MLEN-CapstoneProject/Proposal/Proposal.md

 ### Solution Statement

-The solution will be predictions of next 14-day cases and deaths in an easy-to-use, intuitive forecasting model.
+The solution will be predictions of next 14-day cases in an easy-to-use, intuitive forecasting model.
 The 14-day time period was selected on the basis of the incubation period of the novel coronavirus.

 Since the data sets are relevantly clean, I expect to spend 50% of the time on data cleaning and DeepAR processing part and 50% of the time on training models and tweaking parameters.